vpenso/scripts/notes/ssh.markdown

 * The default is `-t rsa -b 2048` for an RSA 2048bit key.
 * Depending on the application use RSA with `-b 4096`.
-* Recent versions of SSH support the ECDSA³ algorithm `-t ecdsa -b 512`.
+* Recent versions of SSH support the ECDSA algorithm `-t ecdsa -b 512`.

 ### Public Key Deployment on Remote Servers